 | Q: How much does office space cost to lease in Toronto in 2026? |

-| Downtown Toronto Class A office space runs approximately $35–$55 per sq ft gross (base rent plus TMI).
-Trophy space in the Financial Core commands a premium above that range.
-Suburban offices in North York or Scarborough average $22–$32 PSF.
-Alternatives in Mississauga, Vaughan, and Barrie offer comparable quality at 15–25% lower rates. |
+| Downtown Class A office space commands premium pricing, with trophy space in the Financial Core at a further premium above that.
+Suburban offices in North York or Scarborough offer more competitive rates.
+Alternatives in Mississauga, Vaughan, and Barrie offer comparable quality at meaningfully lower cost. |

 | Q: How do return-to-office mandates affect commercial real estate in Toronto? |

 | RTO mandates have dramatically increased demand for office space in downtown Toronto.
-The Big Five banks alone brought tens of thousands of workers back to 4–5 days in office in late 2025, while the Ontario government ordered 60,000 civil servants back full-time in January 2026.
-This sudden compression of demand has pushed Class A vacancy to near-record lows and is expected to cascade into Class B properties throughout 2026. |
+Major banks brought tens of thousands of workers back to multiple days in office in late 2025, while the Ontario government ordered its entire civil service back full-time in January 2026.
+This sudden compression of demand has pushed top-tier vacancy to near-record lows and is expected to cascade into Class B properties throughout 2026. |

 | Q: When should I start looking for office space in Toronto? |

-| In the current market, businesses should begin their office search 9–12 months before their target move-in date.
-Given the low vacancy rates for quality space and the fact that many premium properties are leased off-market before ever appearing publicly, early engagement with a dedicated tenant broker like Allen Mayer is essential to securing the right space. |
+| In the current market, businesses should begin their office search well in advance ideally a year or more before their target move-in date.
+Many premium properties are leased off-market before ever appearing publicly, making early engagement with a dedicated tenant broker essential. |

 How Allen Mayer Finds Office Space When None Seems Available